 The Meisterplan team is very excited to announce the release of Actuals – Time Worked.
-With this new feature, Meisterplan users are now able to compare their project plans to actual project performance.
+With this new feature, Meisterplan users are now able to see their project plans vs. actual project performance.
 This means you easily see what really happened with your projects, how much work is remaining, and where your project would end up with the current plan.
 The Actuals – Time Worked feature will add more transparency into projects which allow organizations to make more informed decisions about their project portfolio.
-While users can start using Actuals – Time Worked to keep projects on track, the Meisterplan team is busy developing additions to the feature.
+While users can start using Actuals - Time Worked to keep projects on track, the Meisterplan team is busy developing additions to the feature.
 Future additions may include comparing financial spend against budgets, performance against key milestones and additional analysis and reporting options on plans vs. actuals.

 Power Your Project Portfolio with Actuals

-Having knowledge of actuals can be a powerful way to ensure the success of your portfolio.
+Having knowledge of Project Portfolio Management actuals can be a powerful way to ensure the success of your portfolio.
 At any given point, the actual time worked on a project to date can be compared against the plan.
 This allows you to identify if a project is deviating from the plan and take action to ensure the project remains on track.
 When you use Actuals – Time Worked with Meisterplan’s scenario planner, you can create plan alternatives to keep your highest priority work on track.
 Over time, continuously comparing actuals to your project plans will help you plan more accurately for the future.